3D PIC Simulations for Relativistic Jets with a Toroidal Magnetic Field: Simulation set-up

-In our new jet injection scheme the magnetic field is co-moving with the jet and is generated by the current that is self-consistently created by the jet particles.
-First, we calculate the velocities of the jet particles based on $\mathbf{J}(r)= \nabla\, \times \mathbf{B}$ in the jet frame.
 Then the velocities of the jet particles are Lorentz-transformed to the simulation frame.
-In the simulation frame the jet electrons propagate faster than positrons (protons), which generates a negative current in the jet (clockwise as viewed from the jet head).
-In order to sustain the current in the jet, the toroidal magnetic field is gradually applied at the jet orifice, located at $x/\Delta=100-102$, and a motional electric field is set-up, $\mathbf{E}_{\rm mot} = - \mathbf{v}_{\rm j} \times \mathbf{B}$.
+In the simulation frame the jet electrons propagate faster than positrons (ions, protons), which generates a negative current in the jet (clockwise as viewed from the jet head).
+In order to sustain the current in the jet, a toroidal magnetic field is gradually applied at the jet orifice using $B(t) =B_{0}*0.5*(\tanh(t_{\rm ramp}-3.0)+1.0)$ where $t_{\rm ramp}={\rm float}(nstep)*0.012$ ($nstep$: simulation step), located at $x/\Delta=100-102$, and a motional electric field is established, $\mathbf{E}_{\rm mot} = - \mathbf{v}_{\rm j} \times \mathbf{B}$.
 Here, $\mathbf{v}_{\rm j}={v}_{\rm j,x}\mathbf{\hat{x}}$, where ${v}_{\rm j,x}$ is the $x$-component of the jet velocity.
-In this way one avoids non-linear effects emerging from the constantly applied magnetic field in the simulation frame where unnatural banding and currents in the centre of jets might occur \citep[e.g.,][]{nishikawa2020}.
-After thorough testing of this new jet injection scheme, we confirm that these unnatural effects are not observed.
+In this way one avoids non-linear effects emerging from the constantly applied magnetic field in the simulation frame where unnatural banding and currents in the centre of the jet might occur \citep[e.g.,][]{nishikawa2020}.